wwwwwwari/debian-setup-scripts/Setup.md

 In JWMKit Startups, add `/usr/bin/pcmanfm --daemon-mode --desktop` as a startup

+In PCManFM, go to Edit > Preferences and tick "Don't ask options on launch executable file"

+Change `pcmanfm-qt` to `pcmanfm` in `user-home.desktop` and `computer.desktop` in `~/Desktop`

+Remove other icons

+`cp /usr/share/applications/firefox-esr.desktop ~/Desktop`

+`cp /usr/share/applications/multimc.desktop ~/Desktop/`

+`cp ~/.local/share/applications/com.github.PintaProject.Pinta.desktop ~/Desktop`

+### Enabling Emoji Picker

+In JWMKit Keys, set `Alt + .` to `/usr/bin/flatpak run --branch=stable --arch=x86_64 --command=smile it.mijorus.smile`

+Note: the numpad's `.` will not work for some reasons.
+Use the one in the main keyboard.

+Open the application and set to run in the background.

 ### Application-Specific Theme Setup

+#### Geany

-1. **Geany:** download the dark theme from `https://raw.github.com/geany/geany-themes/master/colorschemes/kary-pro-colors-dark.conf` and save it to ~/.config/geany/colorschemes
+Download the dark theme from `https://raw.github.com/geany/geany-themes/master/colorschemes/kary-pro-colors-dark.conf` and save it to ~/.config/geany/colorschemes

+#### LXTerminal

-2. **LXTerminal:** change the pallette to Tango and change the background to #1A1A1A
+Change the pallette to Tango and change the background to #1A1A1A

+#### XCalc

+`sudo cp ~/git/debian-setup-scripts/.Xresources /opt/custom_scripts`
+`sudo nano ~/xsessionrc` and add `xrdb /opt/custom_scripts/.Xresources`